dsc-courses/practice.dsc80.com/problems/fa22-midterm/fa22-mid-q13.md

 # BEGIN SOLN
 **Average: ** Option A

-`client` is missing if and only if the category is not `consulting`.
-This means that we can exactly predict when a value is missing in `client`.
+'client' is missing if and only if the category is not `consulting`.
+This means that we can exactly predict when a value is missing in 'client'.
 This is the definition of missing by design.

 <average>61</average>